Get my No-Sew Moonlight ornament pattern FREE.

 A few months ago I added some flower pomanders to my shop, and I had promised to write a DIY for them…I know it took me long enough, but here it is, finally.

 These are so easy to make, and they come out really beautiful.
-I made this one in a smaller size with tiny flowers for an ornament, but you can use a larger styrofoam ball with bigger flowers to make a wedding pomander instead.
+I made this one in a smaller size with tiny flowers for an ornament, but you can use a larger Styrofoam ball with bigger flowers to make a wedding pomander instead.
 Or…how about wedding pomanders, and then smaller ornaments to match, for wedding favors or bridesmaids’ gifts?
 I think that would be awesome.

 Here’s what you’ll need to make one like mine:

-• A styrofoam ball.
+• A Styrofoam ball.
 (I used a 3″ ball for this ornament)

 • A bunch of straight pins